 Finding users: You can recruit users right off your website using a pop-up invite, email users from an existing customer list, or use a panel agency that finds users who meet your requirements (e.g. recently purchased a car).
 While it seems like pulling customers off your website or using a customer list will be the obvious lower-cost option, we often find users recruited this way are less motivated and less reliable to complete studies than panel provided users.

 Defining the tasks: At the heart of a usability benchmark test are the tasks users will attempt.
-Don’t skimp on crafting the task-scenarios and take an iterative approach.
+Don’t skimp on crafting the task-scenarios and take an iterative services.
 You don’t want tasks to be too difficult and you don’t want to lead the users down each path.
 If possible, conduct a top-task analysis to find out what few tasks drive traffic to a website.
 Simulate these tasks in your usability benchmark study.

 Comparative vs. stand-alone: Many projects start with the intent of just measuring a single website’s usability (stand-alone), but one of the first questions we get asked when presenting the results is how to interpret them: are they good or bad?
 When tasks have really low completion rates (<30%), it’s obvious there is a problem, as most users can’t complete the tasks.
 When the completion rates are higher (>60%) it becomes less obvious.
 Having users attempt the same tasks on a competitive or best-in-class website helps put task performance and perception metrics into context (comparative).
 This allows you to better differentiate between difficult tasks and a difficult experience.